Wright County Sheriff’s Office

 Arrests

 On Aug.
+19, Michael Jon Novak, 51, of Bloomington, was arrested in Hennepin County on a Wright County warrant for fifth degree drug possession and a Mille Lacs County warrant for a probation violation.

-11, Brandon Lee Gardas, 37, of St. Michael, was arrested in St. Michael on a weapons violation charge.
+On Aug.19, Scot Andrew Herd, 47, of Minneapolis, was arrested in Hennepin County on a Wright County warrant for theft.

 On Aug.
-12, Elizabeth Nicole Thompson, 22, of Maple Grove, was arrested in Albertville on the charge of third degree DWI.
+19, Mark Richard Liebeg, 50, of Otsego, was arrested in Buffalo on the charge of second degree assault.

 On Aug.
-12, Jake Neal McSpadden, 33, of Big Lake, was arrested in St. Michael on a Wright County warrant for theft violations.
+19, Brandon Jarik Carlson, 28, of Albertville, was arrested in Otsego on a Wright County warrant for fifth degree controlled substance possession and driving after suspension.

 On Aug.
-13, Chad Andrew Hasselius, 40, of Rogers, was arrested in Buffalo on a Wright County warrant for stalking violations.
+20, Anna Marie Oehser, 44, of Otsego, was arrested in Otsego on the charge of domestic assault.

 On Aug.
-14, Steven Richard Essert, 60, of Rockford, was arrested in Rockford on the charge of third degree DWI.
+20, Da Lante Ramel Palmer, 21, of St. Cloud, was arrested in Hennepin County on a Wright County warrant for Violate no contact order and a Stearns County warrant for violate no contact order.

 On Aug.
-15, Richard Allen Klatke, 57, of Loretto, was arrested in St. Michael on the charge of third degree DWI.
+21, Deborah Lea Ann Kenyon-Woessner, 34, of Fergus Falls, was arrested in St. Michael on the charge of second degree DWI refuse to submit a test.

 On Aug.
+22, Mitch Raymond Helberg, 31, of Annandale, was arrested in Buffalo on the charge of second degree DWI.

-16, Kevin Neil Amlee, 33, of Albertville, was arrested in Albertville on the charge of domestic assault.
+On Aug.
+23, Brian Lee Anderson, 33, of Ramsey, was arrested in Otsego on the charge of third degree DWI.

+On Aug.
+23, Brandon Eugene Laures, 23, of Delano, was arrested in Delano on a Hennepin County warrant for carry a pistol without a permit.

-There were 25 property damage accidents, four personal injury accidents, three hit and run accidents and four car/deer accidents.
+There were 21 property damage accidents, four personal injury accidents, four hit and run accidents and three car/deer accidents.

-There were 11 arrests for DWI, two underage consumption arrests, and 119 tickets for miscellaneous traffic violations reported this week.
+There were four arrests for DWI, one underage consumption arrests, and 105 tickets for miscellaneous traffic violations reported this week.

 Post a comment as